bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

 <b>Explanations</b>: by setting the value and max attributes of
-the <progress> element with the current number of bytes downloaded by the browser and the total size of the file (*lines 10-11*), it will reflect the actual proportions of the file downloaded/still to come.
+the &lt;progress&gt; element with the current number of bytes downloaded by the browser and the total size of the file (*lines 10-11*), it will reflect the actual proportions of the file downloaded/still to come.